 In three districts, central office personnel also participated in supervisor-dedicated training.
-These districts included central office personnel for two primary ...
+These districts included central office personnel for two primary reasons: to increase communication and capacity across departments and to build internal capacity to continue training after the initiative ceased to provide funding for external technical assistance providers.

+...
 [H]ow do we train them to actually do that job in a different way than what they've always done? ...
 Even if you put something new on paper and show it to somebody, that doesn't mean that they're necessarily going to just follow the new position description.